Main focus > Textiles

 Manufacturers, importers and distributors or (online) retailers are already subject to different regulations on textiles in some European countries.
 With our consulting services, we offer online retailers, for example, simple solutions to meet their obligations Europe.

-The law provides for various actors to be obliged to product responsibility, such as:
+The law provides for various stakeholders to be obliged to assume product responsibility, for example:

 If you are a legal actor in the scope of textiles, learn more about your obligations here: